What you need to know about traveling to Europe this summer - KION546

 This will vary by country visited and the traveler’s home country.
 Throughout Europe and the United Kingdom, conditions of and requirements for entry differ from country to country, as does timing.
 The EU is trying to create more universal requirements for tourism, but each country retains sovereign powers to controls its borders in an emergency.

-There are currently eight countries on the EU’s “White List,” a list of countries whose citizens are permitted to do non-essential travel (such as vacation travel) to the European Union.
-As of May 6, when the last list was released, countries on the White List were Australia, Israel, New Zealand, Rwanda, Singapore, South Korea, Thailand and China.
+There are currently nine countries on the EU’s “White List,” a list of countries whose citizens are permitted to do non-essential travel (such as vacation travel) to the European Union.
+As of June 3, when the last list was released, countries on the White List were Australia, Israel, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and China.
 This list is expected to be updated shortly and could include the United States.

 On May 20, the EU also adopted a “roadmap,” or recommendation that would allow vaccinated travelers from outside the EU to go to Europe; details are expected to be finalized by the end of June.
 The roadmap will give each country an “emergency brake” mechanism that would close borders if there were a new Covid-19 outbreak, either in the traveler’s destination or home country.